gfriesen98/siege-tactics/README.md

 sockets are hosted via express in `app.js`

-changes to the client can be made in the `/client` folder
+changes to the React client can be made in the `/client` folder